 It means that the assessed value of your property might change and since the value of your property is one factor that influences your property tax rates, revaluation may impact property taxes.
 Some taxes will go up and some will go down depending on how much your property value increased or decreased compared to other properties in the City.

-For example, over the last four years your property may have decreased in value, but another property in another area of the city may have decreased even more.
-In this case, even though your property is assessed lower than four years ago, it will not necessarily result in a lower tax bill.
-It all depends on the shifts in the local real-estate market in Prince Albert.
+For example, over the last four years your property may have increased in value, but another property in another area of the city may have increased even more.
+In this case, even though your property is assessed higher than four years ago, it will not necessarily result in a higher tax bill.
+It all depends on the shifts in the local real-estate market for all properties in Prince Albert.

 You can easily compare your assessment to similar properties in your market area or neighbourhood by using the online assessment tool at http://www.citypa.ca/assessment-online.